 Section 3.07.01.
 Purpose:

+The purpose of this ordinance is to preserve the water quality of the Big Sioux Aquifer within the Joint Jurisdictional Area, protecting the development and use of land in a manner that will positively affect the quality of water within the areas designated Aquifer Secondary Impact Areas, and preventing any use that would affect the water quality within the Aquifer Critical Impact Areas associated with the public wells that supply the City of Brookings.

 The City of Brookings and Brookings County Planning Commissions, Brookings City Council, and Brookings Board of County Commissioners recognize (1) that residents of Brookings County rely exclusively on ground water for a safe drinking water supply and (2) that certain land uses in Brookings County can contaminate ground water particularly in shallow/surficial aquifers.

-The purpose of the Aquifer Protection Overlay District is to protect public health and safety by minimizing contamination of the shallow/surficial aquifers of Brookings County.
+The purpose of the Aquifer Protection Overlay District is to protect public water supply, health and safety by minimizing contamination of the shallow/surficial aquifers of Brookings County.
 It is the intent to accomplish this, as much as possible, by public education and securing public cooperation.